A-L-A-H beats Oblong

 The Bombers led 30-0 after the opening quarter and finished with 36 carries for 317 yards while holding Martinsville to 110 yards on 25 carries.
 Argenta outgained Martinsville 424-216.

-Dalton Rollings got Martinsville on the board with an 80-yard kickoff return and Garron Haenig ran in for the two point conversion to start the second half.
-Rollings also scored the next touchdown on a 70-yard pass from Boyce Snearly.
+Dalton Rollings got Martinsville on the board with an 80-yard kickoff return and Garron Haenig ran in for the two-point conversion to start the second half.
+Rollings also scored the next touchdown on a 70-yard pass from Boyce Snearley.
 Haenig scored two touchdowns, a 31-yarder on the ground and a 33-yard pass from Snearly.

 Haenig finished with 11 carries for 97 yards, while Snearly was 3-of-11 for 106 yards for the Bluestreaks.